oracle/node-oracledb/doc/api.md

 This method allows sets of data values to be bound to one DML or PL/SQL statement for execution.
-It is like calling [`connection.execute()`](#execute) multiple times but requires fewer round-trips.
+It is like calling [`connection.execute()`](#execute) multiple times but requires fewer [round-trips][124].
 This is an efficient way to handle batch changes, for example when inserting or updating multiple rows.
 The method cannot be used for queries.